 Spend some time shopping with the senior.
 Costs were much different years ago than they are today, for everything from a loaf of bread to a new car.
 If the senior has not had the opportunity to go shopping lately, go online to show them current pricing for items in general.
 Or check out this inflation calculator that shows you the value of $100 between one year and another.
 (For instance, $100 in 1950 is the equivalent of $1,166.59 today!)
 This will help if a senior loved one is experiencing “sticker shock” at the cost for care services.

 Plan plenty of time for discussions.
-The choice to accept home care services is a life-altering one that often requires several collaborative conversations.
+The choice to accept home care services for elderly loved ones is a life-altering one that often requires several collaborative conversations.
 When approaching these types of conversations with an older adult with frugal tendencies, discuss how cost-cutting measures they have proudly followed over the years can help them save for the care they need.
 Utilize these strengths to compromise if needed on covering the cost for care needs.
 For instance, it may be that rather than full-time care, they may be willing to try a few hours of care each week for assistance with necessary tasks at home.
 Once the person is more comfortable with their caregiver and sees what a significant difference home care makes, they may be more responsive to increasing services.

 Additionally, it might be beneficial to engage assistance from a third party – someone the senior respects and trusts, such as their attorney, religious leader, primary care physician, or a close friend.
 Engaging in a conversation with this particular individual concerning the benefits to be gained through in-home care services often helps alleviate any doubts about cost.